Great flood and procreation: Thunder god's revenge

-A bit different version named the survivor boy as A Zie.
-After the flood, he planned to married his older sister to in order to repopulate the earth but was rejected because she was hesitant to violate the incest taboo.
+Another version names the survivor boy as A Zie.
+After the flood, he planned to marry his older sister to in order to repopulate the earth, but was rejected because she was hesitant to violate the incest taboo.
 After reasoning with her, she agreed to accept his marriage proposal with a condition: they should both go up to the top of opposite hills, taking with them each a part of a millstone, and roll the millstone down into the valley in the middle.
-If both parts of the millstones manage to perfectly collide straight into each other, she would marry her younger brother.
-A Zie, realising that his sister's condition was almost impossible, prepared already collided millstones in the bottom of the valley without her knowledge before they climbed on the hills and rolled their millstones, making it appear as if he won.
-But his sister did not expect this and was still reluctant, so she proposed another condition which was the same as the first one but the objects they would carry would be different.
+If both parts of the millstones managed to perfectly collide straight into each other, she would marry her younger brother.
+A Zie, realising that his sister's condition was almost impossible to meet, prepared already collided millstones in the bottom of the valley without her knowledge before they climbed on the hills and rolled their millstones, making it appear as if he won.
+But his sister did not expect this and was still reluctant.
+She proposed another condition, which was the same as the first, but the objects they carried would be different.
 He carried a knife and she carried its sheath; she would marry her younger brother only if the knife was inserted into the sheath.
 A Zie made the same trick by setting up a duplicate knife and sheath in advance.
-Finally she agreed to the marriage, and they consummated.
+After this, she agreed to the marriage and they consummated.
 She conceived and bore her younger brother's first child, which was a lump of meat without arms and legs.
 The maddened A Zie cut off their offspring into pieces and scattered it to the rest of the hill.
 The next morning the pieces of the meat became both male and female humans, making A Zie and his older sister the progenitors of the humans that lived after the flood.

-There are another version which stated that the brother could not meet his sister's condition and so both of them were not married.
+There is another version which stated that the brother could not meet his sister's condition and so both of them were not married.
 They created living humans from clay.
 While they dried the clay dolls under the sun, the rain was pouring and the couple tried to save their creations.
-Unfortunately, some of the dolls lost their arms, legs, eyes, and so forth, explained why some people are disabled.
+Unfortunately, some of the dolls lost their arms, legs, eyes, and so forth, explaining why some people are disabled.